 - 1 large bar of Dark Chocolate

-1, Mix together lard and sugar in a bowl and blend together until smooth, continue by adding the flour and mixing all three ingredients together.
+1, Mix together olive oil and sugar in a bowl and blend together until smooth, continue by adding the flour and mixing all three ingredients together.

 2, Next add the peanut butter and fold everything over together.
 The mixture should be soft but not runny. it should have a silky texture.
 If you find that it is too wet slowly add a flour bit by bit.